stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Similarly for a buffer that is used as a descriptor set resource (e.g. a uniform buffer):
+Similarly for buffers that are used as descriptor set resources (such as uniform buffers):

 ```java
 public class ResourceBuffer extends VulkanBuffer implements DescriptorResource {